Here’s the 2025 hurricane season name list

 Finally, there is a major difference in potential wind speed.
 Tornadoes have the highest wind speeds on Earth.
 The tornado with greatest wind speed every record was over 300 miles per hour in Oklahoma in 1999.
 The highest wind speed recorded from a hurricane was 190 miles per hour, set in 1980 by Hurricane Allen.
 A category 5 hurricane will never approach the high wind speeds of the fastest tornados.

-Several hundred feet to a mile wide, lasting minutes to an hour
+Size and duration | Several hundred miles wide, lasting days to weeks | Several hundred feet to a mile wide, lasting minutes to an hour |

 If you live in Texas are looking to save money on your monthly electricity bills, consider switching to BKV Energy.
 Our Bluebonnet plan is simple, affordable, has fewer fees and more benefits.
 Texans can save up to $800 per year by switching.
 Enter your zip code to explore rates near you.